Hello, and welcome to my profile.

 What I offer and getting started

 I offer one-hour, one-to-one sessions with adults.
-This is provided in a private therapeutic space at in central Newquay.
+This is provided in a private therapeutic space near Newquay.
 Appointments can be organised by calling or emailing me via the contact details above.
 You are welcome to use these same contact details to ask me any preliminary questions you may have.

 Our first session is very much focussed upon whether you and I feel we could beneficially work together.
 To do so, we may talk a little about what has brought you to meet with me, however you may not know and that is okay.
 You are welcome to ask me any questions you have about my practice, the process and what to expect.
 There is no commitment made by attending a first meeting, and if you chose to meet with me again there is no obligation to commit to a minimum or maximum number of sessions.